 When you come to The Beekeeper House, you are not just getting treatment for your addiction or mental health issue - you are also embarking on a journey of self-discovery and personal growth.

 The Beekeeper House directs its efforts towards the treatment of comprehensive care and the co-existence of addiction and mental health issues.
-They will provide your loved one's opportunities to heal and grow.
+They will provide your loved ones opportunities to heal and grow.

 Programmes